SEO Glossary 09/28/2018

 Google is said to have something called a “sandbox” or a supplemental/secondary index.
 When someone conducts a search, Google returns select results from its index.
 This supplemental index is thought to have websites that don’t have much value as those in Google’s main index but are kept on file in the event that any of them become worthy of being placed in the main index to be displayed in the SERP.

 The act of collecting or extracting content from websites across the internet, an often automated process carried out by bots.

 A search engine is a software application used to conduct searches online.
 Search engines are built to scour the internet and return listings most relevant to any given keyword or phrase.
-Each search engine holds an algorithm which determines which sites are most relevant based on a search.
-These algorithms are not public knowledge, hence, why marketers must assume the best practices and hope for a positive result.
+Each search engine holds an algorithm which determines which sites are most relevant based on a search query.
+These algorithms are not public knowledge, hence why marketers must assume the best practices and hope for a positive result.

-SEM stands for Search Engine Marketing, or “marketing via search engines.”
-Search Engine Marketing involves the promotion of products or services through search engines to help you expand reach and connect more directly with your target audience.
+SEM stands for Search Engine Marketing and is the process of marketing via search engines.
+SEM involves the promotion of products and services through search engines to expand reach and connect more directly with target audiences.

 SEO stands for Search Engine Optimization.
-SEO is the practice of improving a website or webpage’s rankings in the search engines based on particular keywords or key phrases.
-Search Engine Optimization best practices are everchanging, therefore, the work involved is ongoing.
+SEO is the practice of improving a website or webpage rankings in the search engines based on particular keywords or key phrases.
+SEO best practices are ever changing, therefore, the work involved is ongoing.

 *See On-page SEO

 SERP stands for Search Engine Results Page (SERPS – Search Engine Results Pages).
 The SERP is what is displayed upon conducting a search on Google or other search engines.